There's No Place Like London: CD release and cover versions

-"There's No Place Like London" has also been recorded as an instrumental version by the UK band leader and producer Tony Evans as The Tony Evans Orchestra on his album of the same name, as well as by the artist Ameritz.
+"There's No Place Like London" has also been recorded as an instrumental version by the UK band leader and producer Tony Evans as "The Tony Evans Orchestra" on his album of the same name, as well as by the artist Ameritz.
 Being in the style of a slow fox-trot, it has become a ballroom dancing standard.
 The song was also performed by "Hills Angels" as part of a musical sketch in episode No. 2 of the 18th season of the Benny Hill Show in 1988 and released internationally on DVD in 2011.

 The lyrics sing the praises of London, England, the birthplace of de Paul as well as the adopted home of Gerard Kenny, and featured the lyrics "Take Paris in the spring, take New York in the fall, but I'd leave them behind, for the best of them all".
 In 2012, Gerard Kenny was interviewed by Radio Warwickshire about writing this and other songs.
 In the interview he revealed how he and de Paul wrote the song and how proud he was to hear Bassey sing it at the Royal Variety Performance in front of Queen Elizabeth II, who clearly liked it and was part of the spontaneous standing ovation that Bassey received.

 A show entitled No Place Like London after the song "There's No Place Like London", featuring singers Brunie Riley and Milko Foucault-Larche singing the songs of Shirley Bassey and Engelbert Humperdinck, is currently on tour with dates in Australia.
 The song is mentioned an article entitled "Iconic Landscapes: The Lyrical Links of Songs and Cities", that appeared in the academic publication Focus on Geography, a peer-reviewed, full-colour quarterly journal, with numerous articles written by well-known academic and professional geographers.
 In 2021, the song was included in the listing "Notable Songs with City Names in the Title" by journalist Ansel Pereira.
 It still receives plays on major radio stations such as BBC Radio.
+In 2023, "Audio Tips" listed the song as number 38 on their "40 Great Songs About Cities" listing and more recently it was also listed by Spinditty under "100 Best Songs With Names of Cities in the Title".